Ambulance Service (Emergency Duties) Long Service and Good Conduct Medal

 The Ambulance Service (Emergency Duties) Long Service and Good Conduct Medal is a long service medal of the United Kingdom established in 1995.
 The medal is awarded to recognise long service by all clinical grades of the ambulance services who serve on emergency duty.
+The royal warrant was updated in October 2024.

 Criteria

-The Ambulance Service (Emergency Duties) Long Service and Good Conduct Medal is presented for 20 years commendable service to all clinical grades, such as Associate Ambulance Practitioners (AAP), Ambulance Technicians, A&E Support Clinicians, Ambulance Nurses, Community First Responders (CFR trained), Emergency Ambulance Crews (EAC), Paramedics and Ambulance Officers employed in emergency duties in the ambulance services across the United Kingdom.
-Full-time, part-time and voluntary service qualify.
-For ambulance officers, at least seven of their 20 years service must have been spent on emergency duties as a clinical grade.
+The Ambulance Service (Emergency Duties) Long Service and Good Conduct Medal is presented for 20 years commendable service to all clinical grades, such as Associate Ambulance Practitioners, Ambulance Technicians, Ambulance Nurses, Emergency Care Assistants, Paramedics and Advanced Practitioners employed in emergency duties in the ambulance services across the United Kingdom; the 2024 update extended the criteria to include emergency control / operations room staff such as emergency call handlers and emergency dispatchers as well as clinical staff now working in roles such as management, training, patient safety and clinical leadership.
+Full-time and part-time staff qualify, part-time staff are subject to certain conditions.
+For staff no longer working directly in a front-line role there is no longer a minimum requirement for how many of their 20 years service that must have been spent on emergency duties as a clinical grade, but wholly non-clinical and non-emergency staff grades do not qualify.

-Support staff and Non-clinical grades, such as 999 Call takers and Dispatchers, Ambulance Care Assistants (Non-Emergency Patient Transport Service), Emergency Care Assistants (ECA), Emergency Care Support Workers (ECSW) and Emergency Vehicle Operators (EVO) do not automatically qualify, however, can be nominated by senior management for consideration, if length of service and good conduct criteria on emergency duties are met.

 Service prior to 1974 in an ambulance service maintained by a local authority may also be counted.
-There is no provision for ribbon clasps to recognise further periods of service.
+The 2024 update to the royal warrant includes provision for ribbon clasps (previously not provided) to recognise 30 and 40 years' service with good conduct.